Hyperion (comics): Publication history

 The first iteration of Hyperion, created by Roy Thomas and Sal Buscema, debuted in The Avengers #69 as a member of the Squadron Sinister.
-The team was loosely based on heroes from DC Comics' Justice League of America, with Hyperion based on Superman.

 Two years later, Thomas and penciller John Buscema created an alternate, heroic version of the Squadron Sinister called the Squadron Supreme, once again in the title The Avengers, using characters with the same names as those of the Squadron Sinister (this caused confusion in Marvel's production department, as the covers of The Avengers #85 and #141 claimed the issues featured appearances by the Squadron Sinister when it was in fact the Squadron Supreme that appeared in both issues).
 In the 12-issue Squadron Supreme limited series (Sept.
 1985-Aug.
 1986) Mark Gruenwald picked up from where Earth-712 was last seen in The Defenders #114 and revealed this Hyperion's origins.

 The character is re-imagined for Marvel's MAX imprint title Supreme Power, where he is an alien who has been raised by the government.
 This iteration received a spinoff miniseries, Supreme Power: Hyperion, which showed a dystopian possible future.

 Another Hyperion joins the Avengers in Jonathan Hickman's The Avengers vol. 5 #1 (Dec.
 2012).
 Hickman described the decision to use a new Hyperion, rather than an existing one:

 This is yet another parallel universe Hyperion.
 This is not King Hyperion, or Supreme Power Hyperion, this is not Gruenwald's Hyperion.
 This is Hyperion without all that baggage.
 This is Hyperion with a fresh slate, for a very specific purpose.
 He comes out of what the big story is behind the whole Avengers three-year plan that I have.
 He's very important, very pivotal, and I think people are really going to dig where we go with that.
 He's not going to be our poor analogue for Superman.

 A pastiche of Hyperion, "Hyperius", appears in DC Comics' Final Crisis and The Multiversity, part of a group of recursive homages to other companies' pastiches of DC characters.